QuickLogic-Corp/quicklogic-fpga-toolchain/README.rst

 1) Run an installer and run an example
 2) Compile from source code and run example
 3) Run SymbiFlow in a container

-For more details on the symbiflow options refer the tutorial guide: `Symbiflow_Tutorial <https://quicklogic-fpga-tool-docs.readthedocs.io/en/latest/index.html>`_

 For details on the usage of RAM, FIFO and Multiplier blocks, refer to the following document: